Bidens pilosa: Description

-Bidens pilosa is a branched annual forb of gracile habit, growing up to 1.8 meters tall.
+Bidens pilosa is a branched annual forb of gracile habit, growing up to 1.8 m tall.
 It grows aggressively on disturbed land and often becomes weedy.
 The leaves are all oppositely arranged and range from simple to pinnate in form, the upper leaves with three to five dentate, ovate-to-lanceolate leaflets.
 The petioles are slightly winged.

 The plant may flower at any time of the year, but mainly in summer and autumn in temperate regions.
 The flowers are small heads borne on relatively long peduncles.
 The heads consist of about four or five broad white ray florets (ligules), surrounding many tubular yellow disc florets without ligules that develop into barbed fruits.

 The fruits are slightly curved, stiff, rough black rods, tetragonal in cross section, about 1 cm long, typically with two to three stiff, heavily barbed awns at their distal ends.

 The infructescences form stellate spherical burrs about one to two centimeters in diameter.
-The barbed spines of the achenes get stuck in the feathers, fur, fleeces, clothing, etc. of people or animals that brush against the plant.
+The barbed spines of the achenes get stuck in the feathers, fur, fleeces, clothing, or any other parts of people or animals that brush against the plant.

 It is an effective means of seed dispersal by zoochory, as the fruits are transported by animals.

 This mechanism has helped the plant become a noxious weed in temperate and tropical regions.
+It is susceptible to hand weeding if small enough.
+Even then it must be bagged, and thick mulches may prevent it from growing.